event4u-app/data-helpers/starlight/src/content/docs/simple-dto/introduction.md

 ---
-title: Introduction to SimpleDTO
+title: Introduction to SimpleDto
 description: Powerful, framework-agnostic Data Transfer Objects for PHP 8.2+
 ---

-SimpleDTO is a powerful, framework-agnostic Data Transfer Object (DTO) library for PHP 8.2+ that makes working with structured data simple, type-safe, and performant.
+SimpleDto is a powerful, framework-agnostic Data Transfer Object (Dto) library for PHP 8.2+ that makes working with structured data simple, type-safe, and performant.

-## What is a DTO?
+## What is a Dto?

-A **Data Transfer Object (DTO)** is a design pattern used to transfer data between different parts of an application.
-DTOs are simple objects that:
+A **Data Transfer Object (Dto)** is a design pattern used to transfer data between different parts of an application.
+Dtos are simple objects that:

 - Contain only data (no business logic)
 - Are immutable (readonly properties)
 - Are type-safe (PHP 8.2+ types)
 - Can be easily serialized/deserialized

-### Example: Without DTO
+### Example: Without Dto

 ```php
 // Controller - messy array handling